ericPantarotto/nodeJS_completeGuide/_notes/notes.md

 ## Node Core Module & Promises

 Node documentation should document if Core APIs can now be used with promises / async-await code, instead of the legacy callback function calls.

+# NodeJs & TypeScript

+## What is TypeScript

+**<span style='color: #bcdbf9'> Note:** TypeSript is a superset of Javascript. and it can avoid unwanted behavior at **runtime**, by adding strict typing (and avoiding unecessary checks in your code on types)

+TypeScript adds features to javascript:

+- Types
+- Next-Gen Javascript features (compiled down for older browsers)
+- non-Javascript features like  interfaces or generics
+- meta-programming features like decorators
+- rich  configuration options

+## Typescript Set-up

+**<span style='color: #ffe5c5'>Link:** [https://www.typescriptlang.org/download/](https://www.typescriptlang.org/download/)

+`sudo npm install -g typescript` should install globally typescript in `/usr/lib/node_modules/typescript`

+To convert from `.ts` to `.js` use `tsc app.ts` , and it is this app.js that you add as a script/defer to your html file.

+To test this, right-click on the .html file, open with live-server, go to the console